zyneaa/fabula/README.md

 ## Support

 For issues and questions:
+- Open a GitHub issue at https://github.com/zyneea/fabula/issues
 - Check the [Docker Setup Guide](DOCKER_SETUP.md) for deployment issues
-- Review API documentation at http://localhost:8000/docs
+- Review the interactive API docs at http://localhost:8000/docs
 - Check logs: `docker-compose logs`